LeoBrait/DEPRECATED_keystone-analysis/README.md

 - A occurence matrix, which the first column reffers to the samples(i.e, communities) and the other columns reffer to the OTUs.
 The values are the abundances.
 The ocurrence matrix can be found [here](data/taxon_abundances).
 Extract the given files just right there or use your own data.
 - A metadata matrix, which the first column reffer to the samples(i.e, communities) and the other columns reffer to the metadata.
 In this pipeline we use habitat and ecosystem as metadata.
 The metadata matrix can be found [here](data/metadata).
 Extract the given files just right there or use your own data.

-Once in the keystone-analysis directory you can run
+To extract the referenced files, once in the keystone-analysis directory you can run:

 ```sh
 unzip data/taxon_abundances/kraken_biomedb_absolute.zip -d data/taxon_abundances/